How does content marketing benefit your small business?

 Creating and publishing different types of content marketing for your business will all help in establishing brand awareness, developing brand awareness and communicating with your audience to build engagement and trust between your brand and them.
 Being the creator of fantastic content is a brilliant way to get ahead of your competitors, to position yourself as not only a thought leader but as an expert within your industry and it’s also a chance to show off that winning personality as a brand too.
 The more engaging, entertaining and informative the content the more chance you have at winning over potential customers and the hearts of your audience.

 So, what formats can content take?
-Carry on reading to start your journey into becoming a content marketing guru for your small business.
+Carry on reading this content marketing guide to start your journey into becoming a content marketing guru for your small business.

 First things first, get to know your audience.

 With all strategies and campaigns, you need a starting point, it can be time consuming, but it’s more than worth the work.
 Analysing your current audience in the first instance and having customer profiles is the foundation for starting your content creation, because without that knowledge how do you know what to create?
 Bringing into play the use of analytics tools is a great way to get to know your audience.

 Inbuilt social media analytics, Google analytics, SEMrush and AnswerThePublic are all incredibly effective tools to create ideal customer profiles for your business and allow you to understand what your customers are searching for, in turn allowing you to create content that they will love, share and engage with.

 Different forms of content marketing for your content marketing strategy.